Paul-Dempsey/pachde-hc-one/doc/HC-1.md

 - The bottom row shows the following, from left to right:

   - Midi device input and output selectors.
-If you have only one Eagan Matrix device, you should never need to use these, becuase HC-1 generally finds the connected Eagan Matrix device.
+If you have only one Eagan Matrix device, you should never need to use these, becuase HC-1 generally finds the connected Eagan Matrix device automatically.

   - Test note button.
 Click to send a Middle C (Note 60) *Note on* MIDI message, and Ctrl+Click (Cmd on Mac) to send the corresponding *Note off*.
     You'll see the little circle next to the button light up when a note is on, either through the Test note button, or when playing the device.